gaukler2/bybitTicker/README.md

    ![Screenshot](ticker.PNG)

    Nice to know:
-   - The Percent is not always accurat to the Bybit Number
+   - The Percent is not always accurat to the Bybit Percent on the Webpage
    - Alarm Example:
      If you set the Alarm to 50 , then the alarm is triggered when the price goes 50 points above or below the watch price.